robenkleene/design-references/blender/blender.md

 - `numpad .` / `View > Frame Selected`: Focus the selected object
 - `backtick` Also has a way to "View Selected", with an `s` key shortcut

+## Subdividing

+To subdivide, switch to edit mode `⇥`, then right-click and select "Subdivide".

 ## Splits